sondalgmaster/Installing-and-setting-up-nginx-with-Nodejs-and-MySQL/README.md

 bind-address = 0.0.0.0
 ```
 This will allow MySQL to accept connections from `any IP` address.
-If you want you can put in you ip adres so that none else can conect to your MySQL database
+If you want you can put in your ip different so that none else can connect to your MySQL database

 now you can save and exit with presing `Control + X` and `y` to save and enter